wp-plugins/csv-2-post/readme.txt

 = Is CSV 2 POST better than any other .csv file importer on Wordpress? =

 If I said CSV 2 POST is "better" than any plugin of its kind on Wordpress it would simply be my opinion and a bias one at that.
 So lets be realistic and honest.
-Not the usual marketing strategy to get someone using a product.
-That is because I'm a developer and my job is to consider the user who has already downloaded my software, has it installed and wants to see results.
-I consider your needs, your preferences, your Wordpress knowledge, your desired blogging quality and what your business requires.
-Yet it's not possible to get that right because I've never met you to know your exact needs!
 You can bet most data importers for Wordpress are designed to do all the common and usual stuff.
-So I designed something different: a flexible plugin that I can configure on request, quickly and cheaply.
+So I designed something different that is worth trying and supporting even if just a quick Tweet.

 = What makes CSV 2 POST different from other importers? =